 (This is a common course number.
-Last year's course prefix/number ECO 105)
+Former course prefix/number ECO 105)

 This course is a study of the economics of current social issues and public policy, including such matters as antitrust policy, business deregulation, social security, wage and price controls, budget deficits, economic growth, medical care, nuclear power, farm policy, labor unions, foreign trade, and economic stabilization.
 This course is a credit course that can serve as a transfer elective and/or introductory course for the Principles sequence (Economics 2301 or 2302).
-This course, however, will not replace either Economics 2301 or 2302 where these courses are required In a university transfer curriculum.
+This course. however, will not replace either Economics 2301 or 2302 where these courses are required in a university transfer curriculum.
 (3 Lec.)

-ECON 2301 Principles Of Economics (3)
+ECON 2301 Principles Of Economics I (3)

 (This is a common course number.
-Last year's course prefix/number ECO 201)
+Former course prefix/number ECO 2011

 Sophomore standing is recommended.
 The principles of macroeconomics are presented.
 Topics include economic organization, national income determination, money and banking, monetary and fiscal policy, macroeconomic applications of international trade and finance, economic fluctuations, and growth.
 (3 Lec.)
+(Coordinating Board Academic Approval Number 4506015142)